Less LLM, More Documents: Searching for Improved RAG: Experiment

-Shards in our corpus are balanced in size but not perfectly uniform, because randomization was applied locally during assignment rather than globally.
-We also observed early performance saturation in the first few increments of corpus scaling.
-To probe the sensitivity of generation performance to corpus quality, we reversed the shard order at retrieval time, replacing ${S_1,\ldots,S_n}$ with ${S_{N-n+1},\ldots,S_N}$.
-As expected, this led to a modest decrease in absolute RAG scores (Figure~\ref{fig:nq-plot-f1-rev}, left).
+Shards are balanced in size but not perfectly uniform, since randomization was applied locally rather than globally.
+Consequently, shard order may retain residual crawl/popularity gradients (e.g., earlier shards being slightly more likely to contain higher-traffic or higher-quality pages).
+To probe sensitivity to corpus quality, we reverse the shard order at retrieval time, replacing ${S_1,\ldots,S_n}$ with ${S_{N-n+1},\ldots,S_N}$, which delays the ``head'' content.
+As expected, this yields a modest drop in absolute end-task QA performance (Figure~\ref{fig:nq-plot-f1-rev}, left).

-In other words, the lower average corpus quality shifts the performance level downward, yet the \emph{relative} additional corpus needed for a smaller model to catch up with the next larger model remains essentially stable.
-This reinforces our earlier conclusion: While corpus quality affects absolute accuracy, scaling corpus quantity still enables smaller generators to overtake larger ones with similar amounts of additional context.
-Based on this observation, we report all subsequent results using the \textbf{forward corpus order} for consistency.
+In other words, lower average corpus quality shifts performance downward, yet the \emph{relative} additional corpus needed for a smaller model to catch up with the next larger model remains largely stable.
+This supports our conclusion: corpus quality affects absolute accuracy, but scaling corpus quantity can still enable smaller generators to match or overtake larger ones with similar additional context.
+For consistency, we report all subsequent results using the \textbf{forward} order.